DUE TO THE EMERGENCY DECLARATION ISSUED BY LEON COUNTY COMMISSIONERS, ALL PATIENTS/VISITORS ARE REQUIRED TO WEAR A MASK WHILE INSIDE OUR FACILITY

 Dr. Okoroji recognized the dangers of STDs in association with family health.
 He is a board certified doctor with many years experience.
-He provides family and OB/GYN services through his Tallahassee Nature Coast Healthcare Center practice.
+He provides family and OB/GYN services through his Tallahassee Nature Coast Women's Care & Family Medicine practice.

 The answer to that question is dependent upon many factors.
 Everyone who is over the age of 13 should be tested for HIV at least once.
 For people who are sexually active and who do not practice safe sex, then an HIV test should be administered annually.
 Annual STD tests should be given to all adults who are 25 years or younger and should include gonorrhea, syphilis, and chlamydia.
 Everyone else who is sexually active, whether they are in a committed relationship or not, should consider periodic STD testing.